eliassun/WebRTC/README.md

 2. Configure FreeSWITCH NAT Traversal, STUN/TURN and Debug https://eliassun.github.io/freeswitch_sip.txt

-The automation process will take 20 minutes.
-During the installation, it will keep output logs under the /home/ubuntu/install.
-The last log name is done.log.
+The automation process will take about 30 minutes to finish.
+During the installation, it will keep output logs saved into /home/ubuntu/install.
+The last log name will be done.log.